scilus/scilpy/docs/source/documentation/reconstruction/ssst_fodf.rst

     cp $HOME/.scilpy/processing/fa_thr.nii.gz $in_dir/wm_mask.nii.gz

 .. tip::
-    You may download the complete bash script to run the whole tutorial in one step `here </_static/bash/reconst/ssst_fodf.sh>`_.
+    You may download the complete bash script to run the whole tutorial in one step `⭳ here <../../_static/bash/reconst/ssst_fodf.sh>`_.

 1. Computing the frf